webdriverio/webdriverio/docs/JenkinsIntegration.md

 title: Jenkins Integration
 ---

 WebdriverIO offers a tight integration to CI systems like [Jenkins](https://jenkins-ci.org/).
 With the [junit reporter](https://github.com/webdriverio/wdio-junit-reporter) you can easily debug your tests as well as keep track of your test results.
 The integration is pretty easy.
-There is a [demo project](https://github.com/christian-bromann/wdio-demo) we used in this tutorial to demonstrate how to integrate a WebdriverIO testsuite with Jenkins.

 First we need to define `junit` as test reporter.
 Also make sure you have it installed (`$ npm install --save-dev wdio-junit-reporter`) and that we save our xunit results at a place where Jenkins can pick them up.
 Therefore we define our reporter in our config as follows: